Artesia, New Mexico: A Guide to Living, Working & Visiting (2026)

 Beyond energy, key employers include:

-- Artesia General Hospital (AGH) — the area’s only critical access hospital, and the largest healthcare employer in the immediate region
+• Artesia General Hospital (AGH) — the area’s nonprofit acute care community hospital and the largest healthcare employer in the immediate region

 For spouses and partners relocating alongside a healthcare professional, the combination of FLETC, the school district, AGH, and the energy sector provides a broad employment base.